 - Education.
 Many delivery drivers did not complete or even attend college.
 But if you did go to high school it would be to your benefit to present a diploma or your GED score.
 High educational attainment is not a prerequisite for most employers.
 However it is important to have some level of formal educational structure to convince employers you have experience taking instruction.

 - License.
 You cannot work as a Delivery Driver if you are not professionally licensed.
 Your license should be for Class “B” which qualifies you as a driver for commercial and industrial purposes.

 - Physically Fit.
 Not only will you assist in the dismantling, loading, unloading and assembly of heavy objects but you maybe asked to do long distance driving which can be very taxing on the body.
 Good eyesight is a must.
-As you may have noticed in the Strengths section of our Delivery Driver sample resume, the applicant Anthony disclosed that he wears anti-glare glasses at night.
+As you may have noticed in the Skills section of our Delivery Driver sample resume, the applicant Anthony disclosed that he wears anti-glare glasses at night.
 This is important to allay fears that you may have vision problems.

 - Administrative Skills.
 Some companies will ask you to be responsible for all documentation.
 This includes issuing invoices, delivery receipts, inspection reports as well as preparing customer service complaints.
 In some cases, you have to work closely with Purchasing and Accounting departments to monitor correct documentation and delivery of items.

 - Pleasant Disposition.
 You will be regularly interacting with different customers and not all of the encounters will be pleasant especially if there are complaints in the delivery.
 You should remain composed at all times even if you are fatigued from the long drive and stay focused on arriving at a resolution.